THE ESSENTIAL SEOUL GUIDE

 All the skincare shops you’ll ever need – Myeongdong

 Slicing through Seoul, the Han River is a good spot to escape the hustle and bustle of this highrise city and enjoy the wide open space.
 Biking along the river is the best way to take it all in and you can even rent bikes for free!
 Free bike hire is available for a couple of hours at a few rental spots, just swap your ID for a single or tandem.
 Otherwise there are loads of paid rental places if you want to make a day of it (usually 3000 Won/h or 15,000/day).

 If you’re looking for nightlife then Seoul has it in abundance.
-The best areas to head to are Hongdae and Itaewon.
+In this Seoul guide we highlight the two best areas to head to, Hongdae and Itaewon.